ShivamSoni1995/Deploying-Wordpress-App-on-Amazon-ECS/readme.md

 ## Description

-This repository contains configuration and guidance for deploying a scalable and highly available WordPress instance using AWS Elastic Container Service (ECS) with the Fargate launch type[cite: 1, 4, 5, 40].
-It leverages AWS Application Load Balancer (ALB) for traffic distribution and AWS Relational Database Service (RDS) for the MySQL database backend[cite: 18, 19, 47, 52].
-This setup follows best practices for containerized deployments on AWS, simplifying management by using serverless container infrastructure[cite: 5, 71, 73].
+This repository contains configuration and guidance for deploying a scalable and highly available WordPress instance using AWS Elastic Container Service (ECS) with the Fargate launch type.
+It leverages AWS Application Load Balancer (ALB) for traffic distribution and AWS Relational Database Service (RDS) for the MySQL database backend.
+This setup follows best practices for containerized deployments on AWS, simplifying management by using serverless container infrastructure.

 ## Table of Contents